DAP First Call

 Help Is Available

-There are programs available to help you, take responsibility, talk about abuse and get support.
-Click here to learn more about the DAP Men’s Program.
+There are programs available to help you take responsibility, talk about abuse, and get support.
+Call DAP’s First Call line at 612.874.7063 to learn more about our Men’s Program.